LucasTavaresA/sgrade/README.md

 ## Update itself

-Keeps and pulls a clone of sgrade in `$XDG_DATA_HOME/sgrade` or `$HOME/.local/share/sgrade`, You can change that by changing `SG_PATH` to a different location
+Depends on curl or wget

-When the repo pulls a new version it shows the difference in the new version and asks to substitute the sgrade in your path
+When a new version is downloaded it shows the difference in the new version and asks to substitute the sgrade in your path